DarickMcBride/trivia-app/README.md

 This is a simple trivia application built to test your knowledge on various topics.
 The app provides a fun and interactive way to learn and challenge yourself.

-Features
-Multiple categories to choose from.
-Different difficulty levels.
-Leaderboard to track your progress and compete with others.

 Installation
 Clone the repository and install the dependencies: git clone https://github.com/user/trivia-app.git